gravitational/workshop/k8sprod.md

 curl http://frontend
 ```

-This is much more common outage - users still leave in frustration as service is unavailable.
+This is a much more common outage - users leave in frustration as the service is unavailable.
-To fix this issue we are going to introduce a special proxy with [circuit breaker](http://vulcand.github.io/proxy.html#circuit-breakers)
+To fix this issue we are going to introduce a special proxy with [circuit breaker](http://vulcand.github.io/proxy.html#circuit-breakers).

 ![standby](http://vulcand.github.io/_images/CircuitStandby.png)

-Circuit breaker is a special middleware that is designed to provide a fail-over action in case if service has degraded.
+Circuit breaker is a special middleware that is designed to provide a fail-over action in case the service has degraded.
 It is very helpful to prevent cascading failures - where the failure of the one service leads to failure of another.
-Circuit breaker observes requests statistics and checks the stats against special error condition.
+Circuit breaker observes requests statistics and checks the stats against a special error condition.

 ![tripped](http://vulcand.github.io/_images/CircuitTripped.png)